prakhar619/ColdContactXLSX/readme.md

     RESUME='<Resume PDF Path/Location of your disk>'
    ```

-   Adjust all the variables in .env according for your self.
+   Adjust all the variables in .env according for yourself.

    **Gmail Password might not work**
    Step to Follow (Gmail)
    1. Google Account -> Manage Your Account
    2. Go to Security tab/option